deeplearning4j/deeplearning4j/eigenvector.md

 So out of all the vectors affected by a matrix blowing through one space, which one is the eigenvector?
 It’s the one that doesn’t change direction; that is, the eigenvector is already pointing in the same direction that the matrix is pushing all vectors toward.
 An eigenvector is a like a weathervane.
 An eigenvane, as it were.

 The definition of an eigenvector, therefore, is a vector that responds to a matrix as though that matrix were a scalar coefficient.
-In this equation, A is the matrix, x the vector, and lambda the scalar coefficient, a simple number like 5 or 37.
+In this equation, A is the matrix, x the vector, and lambda the scalar coefficient, a number like 5 or 37 or pi.

 ![Alt text](../img/lambda_eigen.png)